deestbie/console-docs/docs/venom/manageapp.md

 ## Introduction

 This topic provides guidelines for performing updates to an application instance.

-Coming soon...